Tivoli Gardens: History

 The amusement park was first called "Tivoli & Vauxhall"; "Tivoli" alluding to the Jardin de Tivoli in Paris (which in its turn had been named after Tivoli near Rome, Italy), and "Vauxhall" alluding to Vauxhall Gardens in London.
 It is mentioned in various books, such as Number the Stars by Lois Lowry, and was also used prominently in the 1961 science fiction film Reptilicus.

 Tivoli's founder, Georg Carstensen (b.
 1812 – d.
 1857), obtained a five-year charter to create Tivoli by telling King Christian VIII that "when the people are amusing themselves, they do not think about politics".
 The monarch granted Carstensen use of roughly 15 acres (61,000 m^{2}) of the fortified glacis outside Vesterport (the West Gate) for an annual rent.
 Until the 1850s Tivoli was outside the city, accessible from the city only through the Vesterport.

-From its beginning Tivoli included a variety of attractions: buildings in the exotic style of an imaginary Orient: a theatre, band stands, restaurants and cafés, flower gardens, and mechanical amusement rides such as a merry-go-round and a primitive scenic railway.
+From its beginning Tivoli included a variety of attractions: buildings in the style of an imaginary Orient: a theatre, band stands, restaurants and cafés, flower gardens, and mechanical amusement rides such as a merry-go-round and a primitive scenic railway.
 After dark, colored lamps illuminated the gardens.
 On certain evenings, specially designed fireworks could be seen reflected in Tivoli's lake, a remnant of the moat surrounding the city fortifications.

 Composer Hans Christian Lumbye (b.
 1810 – d.
 1874) was Tivoli's musical director from 1843 to 1872.
 Lumbye was inspired by Viennese waltz composers such as the Strauss family (Johann Strauss I and his sons), and became known as the "Strauss of the North".
 Many of his compositions are specifically inspired by the gardens, including "Salute to the Ticket Holders of Tivoli", "Carnival Joys" and "A Festive Night at Tivoli".
 The Tivoli Symphony Orchestra still performs many of his works.